rhyslwells/Data-Archive/content/uncleaned/Feature Selection.md

 ## How do you detect if a feature is noisy or redundant.

-- [[Correlation]] analysis: use a [[heatmap]]/[[Clustering]].
+- [[Correlation]] analysis: use a [[Heatmap]]/[[Clustering]].
 Features with low correlation to the target or high correlation with other features may be candidates for removal.

-- **Dimensionality Reduction Techniques**: Techniques like [[PCA]] or Singular Value Decomposition ([[SVD]]) can transform the features into a lower-dimensional space while preserving as much variance as possible.
+- **Dimensionality Reduction Techniques**: Techniques like [[Principal Component Analysis]] or Singular Value Decomposition ([[SVD]]) can transform the features into a lower-dimensional space while preserving as much variance as possible.
 Features with low contribution to the principal components can be considered for removal.

 - **Visualizations**: Plotting pairwise scatter plots or heatmaps of feature correlations can provide visual insights into redundant features.
 Clusters of highly correlated features or scatter plots showing no discernible pattern with the target variable can indicate noisy or redundant features.